 - Immediate medical assistance is required to deal with cardiac arrest

 A cardiac arrest occurs when the heart stops working.
 This serious heart condition can happen without a warning.
 The heart stops beating during a cardiac arrest and restricts blood to flow to the brain and other parts of the body.
 This condition generally happens due to a problem in the electrical system of the heart.
-It reduces blood flow and progresses to a stage when there is no blood flow to the entire body.
+Cardiac arrest reduces blood flow and progresses to a stage when there is no blood flow to the entire body.
 A cardiac arrest can be very quick and sudden at times.
 It makes the patient unconscious and can even lead to sudden death.

 Symptoms of cardiac arrest